-For the second year, UniFrance and Air France have joined forces to present the Air France Audience Prize in Tokyo, an award given to the film chosen by Japanese audiences from the selection of feature films showcased at the French Film Festival in Japan.
+For the second year, UniFrance and Air France have joined forces to present the Air France Audience Prize in Tokyo, an award given to the film chosen by Japanese audiences from the selection of feature films showcased at the French Film Festival in Yokohama.

 A random draw was held of entries received from audience members who voted for their preferred film, with the winner offered a return trip for two to Paris.
 The winning film will be screened on Air France flights from September.